Niceygy/PowerPlayAssistant/README.md

 - A MariaDB Database

-All python requirements can be installed using `python3 -m pip3 install -r requirements.txt`

-The MariaDB can be set up with the following sql commands.
+All python requirements can be installed using `python3 -m pip3 install -r requirements.txt` I would reccomend using a venv! `python3 -m venv .venv` The MariaDB can be set up with the following sql commands.

 Systems table: `CREATE TABLE IF NOT EXISTS star_systems (id BIGINT PRIMARY KEY AUTO_INCREMENT, system_name VARCHAR(255), latitude DOUBLE, longitude DOUBLE, height DOUBLE, state VARCHAR(255), shortcode VARCHAR(255), is_anarchy DOUBLE, has_res_sites DOUBLE);`